-Should I stop the direct debit for my mortgage with Lloyds as soon as a completion date for my home sale in Ilfracombe has been agreed?
+Should I stop the direct debit for my mortgage with Skipton once a completion date for my sale in Ilfracombe has been set?

-You are best advised to maintain paying any mortgage payments to Lloyds pending the mortgage being repaid on completion as part of your Ilfracombe conveyancing.
+You are best advised to keep paying any mortgage sums to Skipton until the mortgage is discharged on completion as part of your Ilfracombe conveyancing.